Goldhawk Road

-Goldhawk Road is a road in west London, which starts at Shepherd's Bush and travels west.
+Goldhawk Road is a road in west London, England, which starts at Shepherd's Bush and travels west.
 There are numerous shops, restaurants and businesses lining the road, which forms the southern boundary of Shepherd's Bush Green.
 It is designated part of the A402 road.

 History

 Goldhawk Road's name derives from one John Goldhawk, who in the late 14th century held extensive estates in Fulham.

 Goldhawk Road was of little note until the mid-seventeenth century, when a cottage on the street became the home of Miles Sindercombe, a Roundhead who in 1657 made several attempts to assassinate Oliver Cromwell.
 Sindercombe planned to ambush the Lord Protector using a specially built machine with muskets fixed to a frame.
 His plan failed and Sindercombe was sentenced to death.
 His cottage was demolished in the 1760s.

 A map of London dated 1841 shows Goldhawk Road forming the southern boundary of Shepherd's Bush Green.
 At that time Shepherd's Bush was still largely undeveloped and chiefly rural in character, with much open farmland compared to fast-developing Hammersmith, and several ponds or small lakes.
 Scattered buildings are shown, mostly lining the main thoroughfares of Wood Lane, Cumberland Road (now the Uxbridge Road) and Goldhawk Road.

 From 1939 until 1999 Queen Charlotte's Hospital was situated in Goldhawk Road.